Enter Domain to Check in Blacklist

 By accessing and using our application and website

-Our tool was designed to help you download videos and images uploaded by your own account.
-We reserve the right to refuse to provide our service if you use our tools to infringe upon others’ privacy and material.
+Our tool helps you download videos and images from your own account.
+However, we may refuse service if you use our tools to infringe upon others’ privacy or material.

-By accessing and using our application and website, you signify your acceptance of our policy and ToS, including the updated versions.
-If you do not agree with any content, please do not use our application and website.
+By using our application and website, you confirm that you accept our policy and ToS, including any future updates.
+If you do not agree with any part of these terms, please refrain from using our application and website.

 LET'S WORK TOGETHER